Greta Thunberg: Activism from 2020 to 2021

 In early 2020, the outbreak of the COVID-19 pandemic caused worldwide implementation of mitigation measures, including social distancing, quarantine, and face coverings.
 On 13 March 2020, Thunberg stated that "In a crisis we change our behavior and adapt to the new circumstances for the greater good of society."
 Thunberg and School Strike for Climate subsequently moved their activities online.
 On 20 August 2020, the second anniversary of Thunberg's first strike, Thunberg and fellow climate activists Luisa Neubauer, Anuna de Wever van der Heyden and Adélaïde Charlier met with German Chancellor Angela Merkel in Berlin.
 They subsequently announced plans for another global climate strike on 25 September 2020.
 Neubauer said that whether the strike in September is virtual in nature or in the streets would be determined by the pandemic situation.
 At a joint press conference with fellow activists echoing her sentiment, Neubauer said: "The climate crisis doesn't pause."

-On 14 December 2020, Thunberg used Twitter to criticize the New Zealand Labour Government's recent climate change emergency declaration as "virtue signalling", tweeting that New Zealand's Labour Government had only committed to reducing less than one percent of New Zealand's carbon emissions by 2025.
+On 14 December 2020, Thunberg used Twitter to criticize the New Zealand Labour Government's recent climate change emergency declaration as "virtue signalling", tweeting that New Zealand's Labour Government had only committed to reducing less than one per cent of New Zealand's carbon emissions by 2025.
 In response, New Zealand Prime Minister Jacinda Ardern and climate change Minister James Shaw defended New Zealand's climate change declaration as only the start of the country's climate change mitigation goals.
 On 29 December 2020, during a BBC interview, Thunberg said that climate experts are not being listened to despite the COVID-19 pandemic highlighting the importance of using science to address such issues.
 She added that the COVID-19 crisis had "shone a light" on how "we cannot make it without science".